 When life or a neighbor gives you zucchini, make zucchini bread!
 Especially when it’s a lighter, healthier version.

 Sugar Crusted Zucchini Bread

-I’ve been taste testing zucchini breads this summer, but the first was too oily, the next was weighed down with too much zucchini and not enough leavening.
-Then last but not least, I baked up this picture perfect Sugar Crusted Zucchini Bread.
+I’ve been taste-testing zucchini bread this summer, but the first was too oily, the next was weighed down with too much zucchini and not enough leavening.
+Then last but not least, I baked up this picture-perfect Sugar Crusted Zucchini Bread.

 Zucchini Bread Recipe with a Healthy Twist

-With the addition of some King Arthur Flour’s White Whole Wheat Flour and half the amount of oil when compared to my first recipe, this is a healthier zucchini bread.
+With the addition of some King Arthur Flour’s White Whole Wheat Flour and half the amount of oil when compared to my first recipe, this is healthier zucchini bread.
 Katie was not as thrilled with it as I was, but she’s my toughest critic.

 I think she’d prefer that I served her actual cake for breakfast!
 I used a recommendation from one of the previous recipes and dusted the buttered pans with a nice coating of sugar before adding the batter.
 This Sugar Crusted Zucchini Bread was moist, flavorful with a sweet crust.
 Finally a winner!
 You’ll also enjoy these Cinnamon Zucchini Muffins and this Banana Nut Bread.
 And for a savory option, these Zucchini Fritters are winners!

 PRO-Tip: Quick bread batter should not be over-mixed.
 Use a rubber spatula, not a mixer, to add in the dry ingredients.
 Over-mixing will cause tunnels in your loaves and create a peaked top instead of a rounded topped muffin.

 Here are the Archies who inspired me to dust my loaf pans with sugar after listening to this song from 1969!